ossf/package-manager-best-practices/review/npm.md

 1. To add a dependency to a manifest file, ***locally*** run [`npm install --save <dep-name>`](https://docs.npmjs.com/cli/v8/commands/npm-install).

-1. If a project is a standalone CLI, developers may publish a shrinkwrap.json.
+1. If a project is a standalone CLI, developers may publish a npm-shrinkwrap.json.
-   Remember that, by declaring a shrinkwrap.json, you take responsibility for updating all the dependencies in time.
+   Remember that, by declaring a npm-shrinkwrap.json, you take responsibility for updating all the dependencies in time.
 Your users will not be able to update them.
+If you expect your CLI to be used by other projects and defined in their package.json or lockfile, do **not** use npm-shrinkwrap.json because it will hinder dependency resolution for your consumers.

-1. If a project is a library, a shrinkwrap.json should ***not*** be published.
+1. If a project is a library, a npm-shrinkwrap.json should ***not*** be published.
    The reasoning is that version resolution should be left to the package consumer.
    Allow all versions from the minimum to the latest you support, e.g., `^m.n.o` to pin to a major range; `~m.n.o` to pin to a minor range.
 Avoid versions with critical vulnerabilities as much as possible.
 Visit the [semver calculator](https://semver.npmjs.com/) to help you define the ranges.

-1. Projects that do no use a shrinkwrap.json (libraries, standalone CLIs or application projects) should declare and commit a package-lock.json to their repository.
+1. Projects that do no use a npm-shrinkwrap.json (libraries, standalone CLIs or application projects) should declare and commit a package-lock.json to their repository.
    The reasoning is that this lockfile will provide the benefits highlighted in [Reproducible installation](#reproducible-installation) by default for privileged environments